Mike Sullivan (Wyoming politician)

-Michael John Sullivan (born September 22, 1939) is an American lawyer and politician who served as the 29th Governor of Wyoming from 1987 to 1995, and United States Ambassador to Ireland from 1998 to 2001, as a member of the Democratic Party.
+Michael John Sullivan (born September 22, 1939) is an American lawyer, diplomat, and politician who served as the 29th governor of Wyoming from 1987 to 1995, and United States ambassador to Ireland from 1998 to 2001, as a member of the Democratic Party.
 Prior to his gubernatorial tenure he was active in local politics in Natrona County, Wyoming.

-Sullivan was born in Omaha, Nebraska, as a member of a political family active in the Wyoming Legislature and grew up in Douglas, Wyoming.
-He was educated at Converse County High School and the University of Wyoming.
+Sullivan was born in Omaha, Nebraska, as a member of a family active in the Wyoming Legislature and grew up in Douglas, Wyoming.
+He was educated at the University of Wyoming.
 He practiced law and became involved in local politics with his service on the Natrona County Memorial Hospital board.
 Sullivan won in the 1986 and 1990 gubernatorial elections despite being outspent both times by Pete Simpson and Mary Mead.